Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Performance Evaluation

 \subsection{Complexity Comparison}

 We provide some discussions with respect to algorithm complexity.
-Table~\ref{tab:comp-complex} compares parameters and FLOPs of the cost-sensitive UE encoder.
+Tables~\ref{tab:params_complex} and ~\ref{tab:flops_complex} outline the parameters and FLOPs comparison for the cost-sensitive UE encoder and translation module.
 We do not find it interesting to compare decoder networks because the computation power and energy of resource-rich gNBs are generally of less concern.
-The comparison shows that SPTM2-ISTANet+ can reduce UE computation by over $27\%$ and $19\%$, respectively, in comparison with CsiNet+ and DCRNet at CR=${1}/{4}$.
+The comparison shows that SPTM2-ISTANet+ can reduce UE computation by over $88\%$, $28\%$and $19\%$, respectively, in comparison with TransNet, STNet and DCRNet at CR = ${1}/{4}$.
 Computation saving grows as CR decreases.
-The size (number of parameters) of the above three encoders are at a similar level.
-Additionally, compared with the traditional encoder networks, our new plug-in translation module can reduce the number of UE parameters that require updating in a new scenario from 1 million down to 1.8 thousand.
-Even though FLOPs of the translation module are 2 times greater at CR$={1}/{4}$, the computation complexity can be further reduced by exploiting the principle of the lightweight optimization \cite{ref:lightweight1}, such as depth-wise convolutional design \cite{ref:lightweight2} and knowledge distillation \cite{ref:Knowledge_distillation}.
+The size (number of parameters) of the above encoders are at a similar level, except TransNet, which utilizes at least an additional 30$\%$ parameters.
+Remarkably, when juxtaposed with conventional encoder networks, our novel plug-in translation module drastically reduces the number of UE parameters needing updates in fresh scenarios, from a staggering one million to just 1.8 thousand.
+Besides, TransNet's usage is exponentially higher, attributed to its transformer-based architecture, whereas SPTM2-ISTANet+ is more parsimonious.
+Despite the translation module's FLOPs being double that of SPTM2-ISTANet+ at CR = ${1}/{4}$, the convolutional layers' computational intricacy can be ameliorated by harnessing lightweight optimization techniques \cite{ref:lightweight1}, such as depth-wise convolution \cite{ref:lightweight2} and knowledge distillation \cite{ref:Knowledge_distillation}.

+For a practical insight, Table~\ref{tab:exec_time} provides runtime comparisons among encoder networks.
+Tests conducted on the PyTorch platform using the Nvidia GeForce RTX 3080 GPU reveal that SPTM2-ISTANet+ boasts the shortest runtime, while TransNet lags behind with the longest.
+Additionally, the proposed CSI-TransNet framework, comprising TransModule and SPTM2-ISTANet+, exhibits superior runtime efficiency when set against TransNet and STNet, demonstrating the effectiveness of the proposed translation design.

 Table~\ref{tab:aug-comp-complex} compares parameters and FLOPs of different augmentation strategies.
 Unlike ChannelGAN which requires millions of parameters and billions of FLOPs, our proposed ADS+PRS only needs several thousand parameters and FLOPs to achieve a higher CSI recovery accuracy.